AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 ![Getting a Local Development Access Token](assets/local-development-access-token/getting-a-local-development-access-token.png)

 The Local Development Access Token provides access to AEM Author and Publish services as the user who generated the token, along with their permissions.
-Despite this being a development token, do not share this token.
+Despite this being a development token, do not share this token, or store in source control.

 1. In [Adobe AdminConsole](https://adminconsole.adobe.com/) ensure you, the developer, are a member of:
     + __Cloud Manager - Developer__ IMS Product Profile (grants access to AEM Developer Console)